escowho/qpack/README.md

         folders inside a project folder.
 Ignores the .git and .Rproj.user folder.
 Creates a zip file names after the study in the general study directory.
+-   clear_qkey
+    -   more to come on qkey
 -   create_codebook
     -   Creates a codebook or data dictionary for a dataframe in dataframe format that can be exported to Excel.
 Provides a list